-This is a terrible time to ask me about heirlooms!
+What a time to ask me about heirlooms!
 Currently I’m clearing the contents of my parents’ cottage.
-They were both sentimental people, each kept mementos and various vintage items.
-Some are special because of the person who gifted them, others were genuinely passed down through the generations.
-The reason why I’m finding it difficult, is because there’s a plethora to choose from!
+They were both sentimental people, each keeping mementos and various vintage items.
+Some are special because of the person who gifted them, others were genuinely passed down through several generations.
+The reason why I’m finding it difficult to choose one of note, is because there’s a plethora to choose from!

 I love my parents and the cosy home they created.
 I have great respect for their ethic of not buying new for the sake of it, instead they used or adapted what they already had – well before upcycling became a buzzword.
 They also used and enjoyed what they owned, Victorian tables and chairs now have chunks of veneer missing or chips to their feet because they were utilised in a busy family environment.
 I’ve watched programmes on ‘storage’ where the guru suggested keeping only what is useful or pleasing to the eye.
 But some days visiting their house I give a heavy sigh, it could be a candidate for a programme about hoarders!